WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

     - There is a button to update the amount allocated, when a new amount is saved, a new percentage will be calculated with back-end code.
 2. This will use the same interface and page as the default budget feature

-## Requirement 4: The user may be able to access an intuitive reporting system that displays their monthly results
+## Requirement 4: The user may be able to access an intuitive reporting system that displays their results

 1. When the user wants to retrieve their expenses, a get request will be sent to flask and this will query the expense records from the database based on different filters
-    - The user can retrieve expenses by providing a date range that will send a query to the database and display it back to the user's html page.
-This may just provide selection by month.
+    - The user can retrieve expenses by providing a date range, category, and/or descripion that will send a query to the database and display it back to the user's html page.
+We improved this option to be very flexible.

 ## Requirement 5: The user may be able to compare their current monthly expense report to older monthly reports
 1. The back-end will send a range of dates to the database and query the expense results for those date ranges.
     - Will be displayed in form of a bar chart.
+    - Line will be used to track expense vs budget
+    - Month to month checks can be conducted by selecting a month and year to display, then clicking a button to display the graph for that selection.

 ## Requirement 6: The user shall be able to access the application without internet access.
 1. Set to run on a local system which doesn't require internet access.